-- 8.14.
-The adopted County of Hereford and Worcester Minerals Local Plan (1997) allocated a number of preferred areas for sand and gravel working in Worcestershire. - 8.15.
-The site at Strensham, which was subject to planning application 09/000085/CM, withdrawn in 2017, is the last remaining allocated site for sand and gravel extraction within Worcestershire in the adopted Minerals Local Plan, other than the extension to Aston Mill, Kemerton, which is understood to have not been worked due to the quality and quantity of the mineral deposit, and part of the wider Ryall North site, which has planning permission (Application Ref: 15/000013/CM) for the majority of the Preferred Area allocation. - 8.16.
-Information received from the minerals industry and Mineral Products Association suggests that some caution should be given to the remaining Preferred Areas in the adopted 1997 Minerals Local Plan: "if allocations from that Plan are still outstanding it suggests that they are undeliverable and should not be relied on"35. - 8.17.
-In addition, economic uncertainty and the lack of an up-to date Minerals Local Plan have been expressed as concerns for the industry.
-The Minerals Local Plan and Mineral Site Allocations DPD are being developed to provide more certainty over mineral working in the county. - 8.18.
-The Minerals Local Plan was under examination in public in 2020.
-Main modifications to the plan proposed through the examination process updated the figures for the scale of provision required, highlighting that new sites and alterations or extensions to extant sites will be required to provide at least a further 11.407 million tonnes of sand and gravel in addition to the existing permitted reserves in the county. - 8.19.
-The emerging Minerals Local Plan contains policies to enable both new mineral development and extensions to existing sites, and it proposes to allocate 100 areas of search for sand and gravel (70 for terrace and glacial sand and gravel resources, and 30 for solid sand resources).
-It also commits to the development of a separate Mineral Site Allocations Development Plan Document to allocate specific sites and/or preferred areas. - 8.20.
+- 8.13.
+During 2021, the extant Minerals Local Plan was the County of Hereford and Worcester Minerals Local Plan (1997) which allocated a number of preferred areas for sand and gravel working in Worcestershire. - 8.14.
+A site at Strensham, which was subject to planning application 09/000085/CM, withdrawn in 2017, was the last remaining allocated site for sand and gravel extraction within Worcestershire in the adopted Minerals Local Plan, other than the extension to Aston Mill, Kemerton, which was understood to have not been worked due to the quality and quantity of the mineral deposit, and part of the wider Ryall North site, which has planning permission (Application Ref: 15/000013/CM) for the majority of the Preferred Area allocation. - 8.15.
+Information received from the minerals industry and Mineral Products Association had long suggested that some caution should be given to the remaining Preferred Areas in the adopted 1997 Minerals Local Plan: "if allocations from that Plan are still outstanding it suggests that they are undeliverable and should not be relied on". - 8.16.
+In July 2022, a new Worcestershire Minerals Local Plan (2018-2036) was adopted which identifies that new sites and alterations or extensions to extant sites will be required to provide at least a further 11.407 million tonnes of sand and gravel in addition to the plan's baseline of permitted reserves at the end of 2017 of 3.465 million tonnes. - 8.17.
+The Minerals Local Plan (2018-2036) contains policies to enable both new mineral development and extensions to existing sites, and it allocates 100 areas of search for sand and gravel (70 for terrace and glacial sand and gravel resources, and 30 for solid sand resources).
+It also commits to the development of a separate Mineral Site Allocations Development Plan Document to allocate specific sites and/or preferred areas. - 8.18.
 Five calls for sites have been undertaken in the development of the new Minerals Local Plan and Mineral Site Allocations Development Plan Document between 2014 and 2020.
 The minerals industry and Mineral Products Association had previously stated that they struggled to find sand and gravel sites of sufficient size to work in Worcestershire, except as isolated satellite operations which were not long term solutions.
 However, a number of potential sites for sand and gravel extraction have now been proposed by the minerals industry and/or landowners and these sites are under consideration as potential sites for allocation in the Mineral Site Allocations Development Plan Document (DPD).